FREQUENTLY ASKED QUESTIONS

 WHAT IS THE DIFFERENCE BETWEEN A STUDENT AND A LEARNER?

-The word 'student' gives the connotation that the person may or may not be interested in the subject that is being taught.
-He or she may or may not be actively listening or actively striving to reach their goals.
+A 'student' may or may not be interested in the subject that is being taught.
+This person may or may not be actively listening or striving to reach goals.
+They are also usually children who are told that they must learn and that they have no choice.

 SHOULD I TAKE A PROFICIENCY EXAM?

-If you need to know your level for C.V., we suggest that you take an official proficiency exam.
-If you are learning for fun, or to speak with friends and family, we do not recommend them.
-While proficiency exam results are good indicators of what you should work on, there are cheaper options that will help you identify your weaknesses.
-Learners often spend too much time preparing for the exams and too little time working on real communication and being understood.
+If you need to know your level for your C.V. or to participate in a program, we suggest that you take an official proficiency exam.
+If you are learning for fun or to speak with friends and family, we do not necessarily recommend them.

 WHEN WILL I BE FLUENT?